DishantB0411/Dishant_Bothra_Datahack/README.md

 - `training_set_features.csv`: Contains features (independent variables) used for training.
 - `training_set_labels.csv`: Contains labels (dependent variables - vaccination status) for training.

-## Overview
+## Project Overview

-The project involves several key steps:

-1. **Data Preprocessing and EDA**
-   - Loading and merging datasets.
-   - Handling missing values.
+### 1. Exploratory Data Analysis (EDA)
+- **Loading and Merging Data**: The features and labels are loaded and merged into a single DataFrame for easier manipulation.
+- **Initial Examination**: The data is examined to understand its structure, including the number of rows, columns, data types, and summary statistics.
-   - Exploring correlations between features and target variables.
+- **Correlation Analysis**: Correlation between features and target variables (`xyz_vaccine` and `seasonal_vaccine`) is calculated and visualized to understand relationships.
-   - Creating new features from existing ones.

-2. **Model Selection**
+### 2. Data Preprocessing
+- **Handling Missing Values**: Missing values are identified and columns with more than 20% missing data are removed.
+- **Feature Separation**: Numerical and categorical features are separated for individual preprocessing.
+- **Imputation and Encoding**:
+  - Numerical features are imputed using the median strategy.
+  - Categorical features are imputed using the most frequent strategy and then one-hot encoded.
+- **Feature Engineering**: New features are created by combining existing ones to reduce dimensionality and improve model performance.
+For example:
-   - Evaluating various machine learning models:
+  - `behavioral_precautions`: Sum of various behavioral features.
+  - `household_members`: Sum of household children and adults.

+### 3. Model Training and Evaluation
+- **Model Selection**: Three models are evaluated for their performance:
   - Logistic Regression
   - Random Forest Classifier
   - Support Vector Machines (SVM)

-3. **Model Evaluation and Hyperparameter Tuning**
+- **Train-Test Split**: The data is split into training and testing sets (80%-20% split).
-   - Training models on the training set.
+- **Model Training**: Each model is trained on the training data.
-   - Evaluating performance using metrics like ROC-AUC score, confusion matrix, and classification report.
-   - Hyperparameter tuning using RandomizedSearchCV to optimize model performance.

-4. **Final Model Training**
-   - Selecting the best performing model (Logistic Regression) after hyperparameter tuning.
+- **Performance Evaluation**:
+  - Models are evaluated using the ROC-AUC score.
+  - ROC curves are plotted for visual comparison.
+  - Confusion matrix and classification report are generated to understand model performance in detail.

+### 4. Hyperparameter Tuning
+- **Randomized Search**: Hyperparameters of the Logistic Regression model are tuned using RandomizedSearchCV to find the best parameters.
-   - Training the selected model on the entire training dataset.
+- **Final Model Training**: The Logistic Regression model with the best parameters is retrained on the entire training dataset.

-5. **Prediction and Submission**
+### 5. Prediction and Submission
-   - Loading the test dataset.
-   - Preprocessing the test data using the same transformations as the training data.
+- **Preprocessing Test Data**: The test dataset is preprocessed using the same steps as the training data.
-   - Predicting probabilities of vaccination for the test data using the trained models.
+- **Prediction**: Probabilities of vaccination for the test data are predicted using the trained models.
-   - Generating a submission file (`final_csv`) containing respondent IDs and predicted probabilities.
+- **Submission File**: A submission file (`final_csv`) is generated containing respondent IDs and predicted probabilities.

 ## Files Included